sftpplus/sftpplus-docs/src/doc_source/operation-client/transfers.rst

 The `only-filename` transformation is used to flatten a path defined across multiple directories by using only the file name.

-The parent path as found on the source is ignored.
+The parent path as found in the source is ignored.

-This can be used to transfer a recursive transfer on source to a non-recursive transfer on destination.
+This can be used to transfer a recursive transfer on the source to a non-recursive transfer on the destination.

 Having the following configuration::